-The activities of the Company are conducted primarily by reference to a series of transaction documents (the "Programme Documentation").
+The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No.4 PLC (the "Programme Documentation").

 Movements in the mortgage book are disclosed in the notes to the financial statements.